🎧 Too lazy to read? Listen to an audio summary.

 But the Hofstede score doesn’t quite capture the specific flavor of inconsideration you encounter here.
 Mexico’s collectivism isn’t warm and communal in the sense of looking out for your neighbors.
 It’s family-inward and stranger-blind.
 The family gets extraordinary care and loyalty.
 The stranger — the person next door, the person in the next lane, the person whose sleep your music is destroying — gets nothing.
 Not hostility.
 Not contempt.
 Just a complete absence of thought.

 That’s the distinction that makes expats crazy.
 It’s not that Mexicans are rude in the way you’d describe a rude person back home — someone who knows what’s expected and doesn’t do it.
 It’s that the expectation was never formed.
 The neighbor who lets the dog bark all night isn’t thinking “I know this bothers them and I don’t care.”
-They’re just not thinking about it.
+They’re just not thinking about it at all.
 You don’t exist as a relevant party in their calculation.

 That’s a cultural explanation.
 It also describes behavior that is objectively inconsiderate.
 Both true.

-Country Individualism (0–100) Norm tightness Context style Neighbor gets
+Country Individualism Norm tightness Context style Neighbor gets

 Switzerland 68 Very tight Low-context Consideration by law and norm